theEndBeta/Kamyroll-Python/README.md

 - Download all available episodes and movies
 - Videos in mp4, mkv with or without Hardsub
 - Premium bypass (windows version only)
+- Download episodes by interval or number (bash download)

 ## Requirements
 - [ffmpeg](https://www.ffmpeg.org)